zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Making_Agarose_Gel/Making_Agarose_Gel.md

 11. Fill gel rig to the max line with 1X TAE buffer.
 Carefully remove comb, so as not to destroy any wells.

 ## Loading and Running the Gel

-1. Load 10 μL of DNA ladder into well furthest to left.
+1. Load 10 μL of DNA ladder into well(s) furthest to left.

 2. Add 5 µL of one tube of PCR product into a well.
 Repeat this until all PCR product has its own well.
 Make sure to note where you placed which PCR product in which well.

-  - It may be necessary to mix PCR product with loading dye prior to placement into gel well.
+  - Mix PCR product with loading dye prior to placement into gel well, if not a component of the PCR reaction.

 3. Always store leftover nucleic acids at 4ºC until gel is finished running in case the gel fails to work.

 4. Run gel at 80-150V for 1-1.5 hrs. or until dye line is 75% down the gel.

 ## Imaging the Gel

 1. Bring the gel and gel tray to the AlphaImager HP machine in room 326.

 2. Open the door to the imager and slide gel onto the black stage.